 Another day where we really pushed our limits, from the flats of Batiscan, over rolling hills of apple orchards and up some steep climbs on the approach to Quebec.
 The endless fields of corn are now behind us, in favour of the historic city of Quebec.
 We didn’t quite make it into the heart of

 An update on the last few days is needed.
 Haven’t written much because it was really worrying what was happening with Friedel’s ankles, so much so we thought the trip might be over at one point.
 After reaching Quebec City, we spent two nights in the area, one at a B&B in Cap Rouge and

 A slightly longer day for us, but not too hard a one as we were on the Rail Trail all day, which means no traffic and a very gently graded slope.
 After the first 20km, a lot of today’s ride was downhill so we made quite good time!
 This part of the trail is fantastic,

-Started the day by continuing down the rail trail, which is about 132km overall.
+* WPG2 Plugin Not Validated ** WPG2 Plugin Not Validated *Started the day by continuing down the rail trail, which is about 132km overall.
 The south half of the trail really didn’t live up to the standard set by the north half though, which was better signed, in better condition and had more facilities.
-The lower bit of the trail was partly paved but this
+The

 Started out the day a bit late, after sleeping in at the campground, then using their wireless internet to update the site.
 Finally got on the road around 10am, braced for a very hilly ride to Grand Falls.
 We had read many trip reports about Northern New Brunswick and expected it to be one hill